JesusGio99/JesusGio99.github.io/README.md

-This is a simple website for gio-jpg, a student.
+This is a simple website.